Interview Kickstart has enabled over 3500 engineers to uplevel.

 To understand how heap sort works, we first need to understand some basic concepts related to binary heaps.
 Feel free to skip them if you are already familiar with these concepts.

-Heap is a tree-based data structure in which all the tree nodes are in a particular order, such that the tree satisfies the heap properties (that is, there is a specific parent-child relationship that is followed throughout the tree).
+Heap is a tree-based data structure in which all the tree nodes are in a particular order, such that the tree satisfies the heap properties (that is, a specific parent-child relationship is followed throughout the tree).

 A heap data structure where the tree is a complete binary tree is referred to as a binary heap.